kitten/Adventurous-Syntax/README.md

 **Why?** Because Adventure Time's colours are crisp and awesome!

+> Searching for this theme for Vim?
+Check out [vim-adventurous](https://github.com/philpl/vim-adventurous).

 ## Installation

 Just search for **"Adventurous"** in the _Themes_ section and you'll find this theme.